viktorchvatal/blue-pill-rust/README.md

 # Rust blue pill learning demo

-My personal walk through learning Rust development on STM32 family of microcontrollers
+My personal walk through learning Rust development on STM32 family of microcontrollers, using:

+ - Blue Pill development board with STM32F030C8 microcontroller as target device
+ - STLink v2 as a programming and debugging interface
+ - Debian 11 bullseye and Visual studio code as development environment

 ## Userful Resources